AstroDetlev/PiBook_on_AcerTravelMate4001/README.md

   - Done: scan time for the whole keyboard is less than 3ms.
 No debouncing hard- or software and no delay in use.
   - Done: Fn-Detection for debug out
   - Done: key repeat
-  - ToDo: automatic key press acceleration
-  - work in progress: Integrate PS/2 Library for becoming a "homemade PS/2 Keyboard".
+  - Done: Integrate PS/2 Library for becoming a "homemade PS/2 Keyboard".
   - Done: Code selects the right PS/2 scan codes
-  - work in progress: Glue logic for PS/2 (Buffer gate, Pullup-resistors.
-Will need additional 2 pins)
-  - ToDo: Check signals with Oscilloskope / Digital Analyser, compare with other keyboard.
-  - Done: The 3 LEDs of a usual keyboard (additional 3 pins) Subject to be dropped if running out of pins on final platform.

   - ToDo: Add a photo of the layout and the wiring
+  - ToDo: Online Keyboard Test shows that (virtual) Numpad is not working at all.
+The affected Code runs side by side with Fn-handling, which works fine.
+Wrong codes?
+  - ToDo: Control Keyboard LEDs via PS2 signals

   Pin count: Matrix + LEDs + PS2 + DisplayAdapterKeys = 24(in/out) + 3(out) + 2(in/out) + 5(out) = 34.
 ## Details of b) can be found in folder \keyboard